atsatvik/ASL2Text/README.md

 Our methodology includes:
 - **Model Training & Fine-tuning**: We train BART and T5 models using PyTorch.
 - **Performance Analysis**: We compare models both **qualitatively and quantitatively** on standard NLP metrics.
-- **Integration Possibilities**: We explore how this work can be extended into a full ASL-to-text system by integrating it with a video-to-gloss subsystem.

 ## **Project Objectives**